 Put Extra Money Toward Debt

-As you apply the above strategies for paying off debt, you will be tempted to spend any extra money that comes your way.
+As you apply the above strategies to follow Psalm 37:21, you will be tempted to spend any extra money that comes your way.
 Decide right now that you’ll put it toward repaying your debt.
 When you receive your tax return, Christmas or birthday cash, inheritance money, or income earned on the side, put it toward debt repayment.

 When Katie and I were trying to eliminate debt, all our extra money went toward the mortgage.
 Some months it was a few hundred dollars, and other months it was a few thousand.
 When Katie inherited $10,000 dollars, we didn’t think twice before putting it toward the mortgage.
 Every tax return went toward the mortgage.
 One year I worked part-time for a church while working full-time as an elementary schoolteacher.
 The entire pastor’s salary, and much of the teaching salary, went toward the mortgage.